6 main barriers to business growth (….apart from COVID)

 Problem 1: Legislation

-Storage firm Safestore published research a few months ago which indicated that small business owners felt legislation and the economic climate were the two biggest obstacles to growth.
+A while ago, storage firm Safestore published research which indicated that small business owners felt legislation and the economic climate were the two biggest obstacles to growth.

 Legislation was the obstacle cited most often in seven of the eight sectors surveyed.